 Magnetic Resonance Imaging (MRI)

-An MRI scan uses magnetic waves (not radiation) to create pictures of the lumbar spine in slices.
-The MRI scan shows the lumbar spine bones as well as the soft tissue structures such as the discs, joints, and nerves.
-MRI scans are painless and don’t subject you to radiation as an X-ray does.
-MRI scans are the most common test to look at the lumbar spine after an x-ray has been taken.
-These tests may be indicated if your healthcare provider is concerned that surgery may be necessary.
+An MRI scan uses magnetic waves (not radiation) to create pictures of the lumbar spine in sections called slices.
+The MRI scan shows the bones in the lumbar spine as well as soft tissue structures such as the discs, joints, and nerves.
+MRI scans are painless and don’t subject you to radiation as an x-ray does.
+MRI scans are the most common test for visualizing the lumbar spine after an x-ray has been taken.
+These tests may be recommended if your health care provider is concerned that surgery may be necessary.

-In some cases specialized MRIs that use an injection of contrast dye may be recommended by your doctor in order to see specific structures.
-These special MRIs are done with a gadolinium-based dye injected into you intravenously.
-The contrast enhances image quality and can define some structures more than a regular MRI.
+In some cases, specialized MRIs that involve an injection of contrast dye may be recommended by your doctor to see specific structures.
+These special MRIs are performed following the intravenous injection of gadolinium-based dye.
+The contrast dye enhances image quality and can define some structures more than a regular MRI.

 Computed Tomography (CT) Scan

-A CT scan is a special type of x-ray that lets doctors see slices of tissue.
+A CT scan is a special type of x-ray that lets doctors see thin sections or slices of tissue.
 The machine uses a computer and a series of x-rays to create these slices.
-CT scans subject patients to significantly more electromagnetic radiation than a traditional x-ray so will only be ordered when truly necessary to help diagnose a problem.
-CTs can be useful to look at bone, soft tissue and blood vessels.
+CT scans subject patients to significantly more electromagnetic radiation than a traditional x-ray, so this type of test will only be ordered when truly necessary to help diagnose a problem.
+CTs can be useful for the visualization of bones, soft tissues, and blood vessels.

 A bone scan (skeletal scintigraphy) specifically diagnoses problems with your bones.
-During a bone scan a safe and small amount of radioactive tracer is injected into your veins.
+During a bone scan, a safe and small amount of a radioactive tracer is injected into your veins.
 This tracer is taken up by your bones.
-The tracers then show up on special diagnostic images taken of your back.
-The tracers build up more in areas where bone is undergoing a rapid repair process, such as a healing fracture or the area surrounding an infection or tumor.
-A bone scan may be initially used to locate a problem then other tests such as a CT scan or MRI can be used to look at the area in more detail.
+The tracer illuminates on special diagnostic images taken of your back.
+The tracer builds up more in areas where bone is undergoing a rapid repair process, such as a healing fracture or the area surrounding an infection or tumor.
+A bone scan may initially be used to locate a problem, then additional tests such as a CT scan or MRI can be used to look at the area in more detail.

-An EMG is a special test used to determine if there are problems with any of the nerves going from the spinal cord to the lower limbs.
-EMGs are usually done to determine whether the nerve roots have been pinched by a herniated disc or structurally damaged by inflammation.
+An EMG is a special test used to determine if there are problems with any of the nerves traveling from the spinal cord to the lower limbs.
+EMGs are usually performed to determine whether the nerve roots have been pinched by a herniated disc or structurally damaged by inflammation.
 During the test, small needles are placed into certain muscles that are supplied by each nerve root.
-If there has been a change in the function of the nerve, the muscle will not fire as well as it normally would and this will be noted.
-An EMG can help determine which nerve root is involved.
-Often the nerve disruption has to be significant to show a change in EMG.
+If there has been a change in the function of the nerve, the muscle will not fire properly and this discrepancy will be noted.
+Furthermore, an EMG can help determine which nerve root is involved.
+Often, the nerve disruption has to be significant to show a change on an EMG.

 Not all causes of low back pain are from conditions within the spine itself.
-Other conditions, such as rheumatic arthritis, spondyloarthropathies or infection may cause a back problem or pain may be referred from problems such as gastrointestinal issues, stomach ulcers, kidney problems, and aneurysms of the aorta.
-Blood tests, urinalysis or other tests may be needed to rule out problems that do not involve the spine.
+Other conditions, such as rheumatoid arthritis, spondyloarthropathies, or an infection may lead to a back problem.
+Pain may also be referred from issues such as gastrointestinal distress, stomach ulcers, kidney problems, and aneurysms of the aorta.
+Blood tests, urinalysis, or additional tests may be needed to rule out problems that do not involve the spine.

-In some cases of back pain that don’t respond to Physical Therapy other more aggressive forms of treatment may be required as a compliment to your active mobility and strengthening program.
-These are temporary measures and interventions, designed to provide short-term relief to allow you to move more and build up your conditioning and load tolerance.
+In certain low back pain cases that don’t respond to Physical Therapy, more aggressive forms of treatment may be required in addition to your active mobility and strengthening program.
+These are temporary measures and interventions designed to provide short-term relief that allows you to move more and build up your conditioning as well as load tolerance.

 Some injections are more difficult to perform and require the use of a fluoroscope.
-A fluoroscope is a special type of x-ray that allows the doctor to see a real-time x-ray picture continuously on a TV screen during a procedure.
-The fluoroscope is used to guide the needle into the correct place before an injection is given.
+A fluoroscope is a special type of x-ray that allows the doctor to see a real-time x-ray image continuously on a TV screen during the procedure.
+The fluoroscope is used to guide the needle into the correct place before an injection is administered.

 Epidural Steroid Injection (ESI)

 Back pain from inflamed nerve roots and facet joints may benefit from an ESI.
-During this procedure the medication mixture is injected under fluoroscopy into the epidural space around the nerve roots.
-Generally, an ESI is given only when other non-operative treatments aren't working.
-ESIs are unfortunately not always successful in relieving pain; if they do work, they may only provide temporary relief.
+During this procedure, the medication mixture is injected under fluoroscopy into the epidural space around the nerve roots.
+Generally, an ESI is only administered when other non-operative treatments aren't working.
+ESIs are unfortunately not always successful in relieving pain.
+If they do work, they may only provide temporary relief.